Braves vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in eight of their past 10 games and won seven of those contests.
+- The Braves have played as the favorite in eight of their past 10 games and won six of those contests.

-- In their last 10 games with a total, the Braves and their opponents are 4-6-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Braves and their opponents have combined to hit the over four times.

-- In their last game with a spread, the Braves covered the spread.
+- The Braves have a record of 1-1-0 ATS over their last 10 games.

 Braves Betting Records & Stats

-- The Braves have put together a 53-24 record in games they were listed as the moneyline favorite (winning 68.8% of those games).
+- The Braves have won 67.9% of the games this season when they were favored on the moneyline (53-25).

-- Atlanta has played as moneyline favorites of -300 or shorter in only two games this season, which it won both.
+- The Braves have a 63.6% chance to win this contest based on the moneyline's implied probability.

-- Based on this matchup's moneyline, the Braves' implied win probability is 75%.
+- In the 91 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 49 times (49-39-3).

-- Atlanta has played in 90 games with a set over/under, and have combined with its opponents to go over the total 48 times (48-39-3).
+- The Braves have collected an 8-8-0 record ATS this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!